People Who Floss Are Less Likely to Be Overweight

 The fact is many people in the current digital society have an established daily oral hygiene routine.
 However, there are not too many people that floss their teeth regularly.
 In fact, only 49% of Americans floss their teeth every day, and 10% do not floss at all.
 Although morning routines can make flossing seem like a waste of time, many doctors advise that we practice regular flossing.
 Benefits of flossing include preventing gingivitis, inflammation of the gums, and weight gain.

 Studies reveal that there is a connection between obesity and gum disease.
 Gingivitis is one of the diseases that one can get when they do not floss.
-It causes inflammation and irritation fo the gums.
+It causes inflammation and irritation of the gums.
 Research conducted with animals shows that there is a link between weight gain and inflammation.
 The study showed that animals that had gum disease had a higher likelihood of being obese.

 According to Mark Burhenne D.D.S., inflammation causes stress in a person’s body, interfering with their metabolism.
 When fat cells get inflamed, they are unable to control insulin as efficiently as they normally do, which results in glucose being stored as fat instead of being used to generate energy for the body.
 Fatty acids may also seep from the cells, leading to conditions like high cholesterol and high blood pressure.